In Africa, 1 in 4 girls give birth before turning 18, and 1 in 10 drop out of school because of their periods.

 Lulu Lab works to keep girls in school, by educating girls - and boys, about Reproductive Health and Sexual Rights.

-Lulu Lab is a Danish global innovation award-winning Game Studio working to change the world through engaging, educational games on taboo topics.
+Lulu Lab is an award-winning Game Studio working to change the world through engaging, educational games on taboo topics.

 Lulu Lab's Edtech games cover Reproductive Health, Menstrual Hygiene and Sexual Rights in East and West Africa, Mental Health for adolescents in Scandinavia and COVID-19 education for all.